cnlohr/cnballpit-vrc/README.md

  * TODO: Is the adjacency thing only running once per frame?
 Or double on demand?
  * TODO: Add another 2 stages, and flag on/off
  * Make video player collide with player.
+ * TODO: Set filter mode on top texture.
+ * TODO: Make top and bottom textures also bind a color buffer using the explicit render buffer binding code.

 ## 2.0 Release Notes (Morning of July 6)
  * Make balls look really beautiful, try to use D4rk's thing.